cecat/camera-volume/README.md

 create a directory for this particular local addon, named *cameravolume*.
 Thus you now have */addons/local/cameravolume* in Home Assistant.

-4. Move all of the files in the *src* directory into the */addons/local/caameravolume* folder in Home Assistant..
+4. Move all of the files in the *src* directory here into the */addons/local/caameravolume* directory in Home Assistant..

 5. Make sure the permissions are correct - in your */addons/local/cameravolume* directory in Home Assistant set them: